From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Methodology

-We optimize the policy using Proximal Policy Optimization (PPO)~\cite{ppo} with three models: an \textbf{actor} $\pi_\theta$ initialized from the CoMT-tuned model that generates reasoning trajectories; a \textbf{critic} $V_\phi$ that estimates expected returns, sharing the same architecture as the actor with an additional value head; and a \textbf{reference} model $\pi_{\text{ref}}$, a frozen copy of the CoMT-tuned model for KL divergence regularization.
+We optimize the policy using Group Relative Policy Optimization (GRPO)~\citep{deepseek_math}, which eliminates the need for a separately trained value network by estimating advantages from a group of sampled trajectories.
+Our training setup involves two models: an \textbf{actor} $\pi_\theta$ initialized from the CoMT-tuned model that generates reasoning trajectories, and a \textbf{reference} model $\pi_{\text{ref}}$, a frozen copy of the CoMT-tuned model used for KL divergence regularization.

-For each training iteration, we sample trajectories from $\pi_\theta$ and collect the reward $r(q,y)$ defined above, log probabilities, and value estimates.
-We compute advantages using Generalized Advantage Estimation (GAE)~\cite{gae} and optimize the standard PPO objectives.
-Full algorithm details are provided in Appendix~\ref{appendix:ppo_details}.
+For each problem $q$ in a training batch, we sample a group of $G$ trajectories $\{y_i\}_{i=1}^{G}$ from the old policy $\pi_{\theta_{\text{old}}}$ and compute their rewards $\{r(q, y_i)\}_{i=1}^{G}$ as defined in Section \ref{eq:total_reward}.
+The advantage of each trajectory is then estimated by normalizing rewards within the group, and the policy is updated via a clipped surrogate objective with a KL penalty against the reference model.
+Full algorithm details are provided in Appendix~\ref{appendix:grpo_details}.